Contact:

 Special application environments: rock demolition, tunnel construction, and industrial plants

 In rock demolition and tunnel construction, gas pipes sometimes run in crossings or service corridors.
 Low-vibration methods are advantageous to avoid settlement and pipe damage.
 Rock and concrete splitters enable precise release of rock or concrete without impact action.
 In industrial plants with complex piping networks, the selective use of concrete crushers and multi cutters supports safe exposure and separation of decommissioned pipe sections.
-In special deployments—such as emergency measures after incidents—there are heightened requirements for gas testing, access security, and the choice of cold separation methods.
+In special deployments-such as emergency measures-there are heightened requirements for gas testing, access security, and the choice of cold separation methods.
+Confined-space rules, ventilation concepts, and clear communication protocols are mandatory in these scenarios.

 Rehabilitation and renewal: methods and interfaces